mickmao/bem-neon/README.md

-# bem-node
+# bem-neon

 BEM (Block, Element, Modifier) syntax parser for Node.js, implemented in Rust.

 This project was bootstrapped by [create-neon](https://www.npmjs.com/package/create-neon).

-## Installing bem-node
+## Installing bem-neon

-Installing bem-node requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).
+Installing bem-neon requires a [supported version of Node and Rust](https://github.com/neon-bindings/neon#platform-support).

 You can install the project with npm.
 In the project directory, run: